 Admission: Adults/youth $7, children under 11 free, family $20.

 Winnipeg Art Gallery

-Nine galleries feature constantly changing exhibitions of local, Canadian and international art, including works from its own collection of contemporary Inuit art, the largest in the world.
+Nine galleries feature constantly changing exhibitions of local, Canadian and international art.
+The newly renovated Qaumajuq centre houses the world’s largest collection of contemporary Inuit art; a two-storey glass vault holds nearly 5,000 stone sculptures.
 Rooftop restaurant and The Gallery Shop on-site.

 Location: 300 Memorial Blvd, 204‑786‑6641